sarahwallingbell/Decision_Tree/README.md

 # Political_Party_Predictor

-This class learns a decision tree to predict the political party of members of the house of representatives given voting records.
+A peer and I created this class to learn a decision tree that predicts the political party of members of the house of representatives given voting records.